aaronparker/image-customise/docs/install.md

 ## Download and Install

+!!! warning

+    Do not use this method on an existing Windows PC.
+This script will run `Remove-AppxApps.ps1` which will remove AppX / Store apps except for the list specified in the script.

 To simplify download and install during an automated image build pipeline, or to install manually into an image, a [quick install script](https://raw.githubusercontent.com/aaronparker/image-customise/main/Install.ps1) is provided that can be executed with the following PowerShell:

 ```powershell